Clean PowerPoint slides are the way forward!

 The visual doesn’t need to be a work of art, but it does need to support your verbal message clearly and directly.
 A confusing or irrelevant image will distract or mislead your audience, so take some time to think of what will best illuminate your words.
 A picture really can speak a thousand words…so let’s get visual and work with our audiences.

-A presentation is a chance for you to engage with your audience.
+You see a presentation is a chance to engage with your audience.
 For this to happen you need to speak to and connect with them.
-Your presentation should provide guidance and clarification.
+Voice, intonation and body language come into their own here.
+Your presentation is important too and should provide guidance and clarification.
 It’s not a substitute for you, your words and your interaction with those listening.

-Your reams of wonderful notes need not be lost, but can be hidden on the notes page (in PowerPoint) for you to glance at while speaking.
+These notes can be hidden from immediate view on the notes page (in PowerPoint) for you to glance at while speaking.
+Freeing up both your slide space and your audience’s concentration.

-These notes can also be shared with the audience in the form of a hand-out at the end.
+Afterwards, these notes can also be shared with the audience in the form of a hand-out.
 Do you remember receiving party-bags as a kid?
 Well, you can provide the equivalent to your audience in the form of clear, structured notes for them to take away with them…but only once you’ve finished!

-Let your audience know that the notes will be coming and they’ll be less tempted to scribble their own notes while you speak.
+Let your audience know at the start that the notes will be coming and they’ll be less tempted to scribble their own notes while you speak.
 Less scribbing = better concentration.

-The notes area can also be styled and formatted to look professional.
+Bonus tip: Style and format the Notes Area to look professional.
 There is a Notes Master area in PowerPoint that will do half the work for you if properly set up.
 Trust us, it’s well worth it spending an extra hour getting your notes pages looking great.
 You’ll look great too.

 For more information on using the Notes View, read this blog.

-A classic mistake presenters make, is to pack their slides full of words, which they then read to the audience.
-Unless your audience is very young indeed, they can read for themselves.
+A common mistake presenters make, is packing their slides full of words, and then reading all those words to the audience.
+Unless the audience is pre-school, it’s likely they can read for themselves.
 Reading to them can be seen as annoying and slightly insulting.

 Should you read from your PowerPoint slides?

-You may be forgiven for thinking that receiving the message in two ways, on screen and verbally, will help to reinforce it, but actually the exact opposite is true.
+You could forgive people for thinking that receiving the message in two ways, on screen and verbally, will help to reinforce it, but actually the exact opposite is true.
+Visuals and a voice is a far stronger communication tool than reading text and listening.

-If you want the audience to understand and remember your words, present just one, short, clear statement per slide and a visual which explains and clarifies it.
-You and the audience should be able to read the statement in a matter of seconds, and then focus on attaining a deeper understanding through the visual and your spoken words.
+Therefore, if you want the audience to understand and remember your words, present just one, short, clear statement per slide.
+And include a visual which explains and clarifies it.
+You and the audience should be able to read the statement in a matter of seconds.
+Then focus on attaining a deeper understanding through the visual and your spoken words.
 If you need notes to help you, no problem, but keep your notes to yourself, not on the screen.

 Read this blog for further tips on how to reduce cognitive load in PowerPoint.

-So to sum up, the answer to “Should you read from your PowerPoint slides” is basically no. Instead of reading to your audience, try talking to them instead: this will lead to better understanding and less eye-strain.
+So to sum up, the answer to “Should you read from your PowerPoint slides” is 100% no.